 Three years ago, my youngest daughter opened an old copy of the now-defunct Cottage Living magazine to an article about Caroline Unruh and her company called Sweet Felt Goods.
 The “sweet felt goods” are her incredible blankets made from recycled sweaters.
 I’d never heard of such a thing before!
 My daughter said, “I think you’d like doing something like this.”

-The blankets in the article and the mentioned website were beautiful, colorful, intriguing.
+The blankets in the article and the mentioned website (no longer active) were beautiful, colorful, intriguing.
 It piqued my interest to try to figure out how to do it.
 So I went online and found out about all the things people were making out of recycled and felted wool sweaters.
 I really had no idea!

 I studied other people’s work for some time, then went around the house and collected all the old wool knit things we no longer wore.
 I picked up a couple more from a thrift store.
 And then I set about felting my very first batch of wool sweaters.